How many transferable units does your college accept, and how many units are required for your online Business programs?

 How do I submit assignments for online classes and do I need a proctor?

 NWOSU uses Blackboard as our Learning Management System.
 The university also subscribes to www.turnitin.com.
 Each professor will determine how assignments are to be submitted.
-However, none of the assignments will require the student to physically be on campus.
+However, none of the assignments in Division of Business courses will require the student to physically be on campus.

 Do I have to be at the campus for any online classes?